 As mentioned before, we advise you to seek legal consultation before engaging in scraping activities of any kind.
 With that being said, here are some base practical tips that may help ensure compliance when web scraping:

-2. It is essential to respect the Terms of Service (ToS) for each website.
+2. It is essential to respect the ToS for each website.

 3. Respect the rules of robots.txt.
 If you really need the data from a specific website, but ToS or robots.txt forbids any automatic data collection, you can try to ask permission from the site owner.

 4. Do not use scraped data without making sure that this information is not copyrighted.
-If it is necessary to publish this data, you should ask written permission from the copyright holder.
+If it is necessary to publish this data, you should ask for written permission from the copyright holder.